victor-mlai/MazeGenerator_graphsUnioning/ReadMe.md

 `cmake run`

+In Main.cpp you can change the rows, cols, cellSize.
+And in MazeView.hpp the colours.

 ## Algorithm explained

-I used the OneLoneCoder's header to create a new console in which to draw the maze.
+Used OneLoneCoder's PixelGameEngine to draw the maze.

-I created 2 threads: one that draws the maze and one that creates it and then solves it.
+Main.cpp creates 2 threads: one that draws the maze and one that creates it and then solves it.

-Algorithm for Generating the maze:
+MazeCreator.hpp contains the algorithm for Generating the maze:

-Considering this "maze under construction" where each square is a graph that contains exactly 1 node.
+* Considering this "maze under construction" where each square is a graph that contains exactly 1 node.

 ```
 1 2 3 4 5 6 7 8 9 ..
 13
 +---+---+---+---+---+---+ 1